wp-plugins/search-in-place/README.txt

 **Enter a minimum number of characters to start a search:** The dynamic search will be activated only when the entered search term equals or exceeds the number of characters specified in this setup field.

+**Posts/Pages metadata (additional data of articles):** Allows to search the terms in metadata associated to the articles.

 **Elements to display:** defines the elements that will be shown for each dynamic search result.
 The post title will always be visible, but the featured image, the author, the publication date, and the post summary can be visible or not depending on this setting option.

+**Post type:**: allows to enter additional post types for searching.
+Some plugins include new post types to treat products, catalogs or any other new element.

 **Select the Date Format:** allows to select the format of publication date to be shown in the dynamic search results.

 **Enter the number of characters for post summaries:**  if you choose to display post summaries in search results, you can use this option to limit the amount of characters  in these summaries.

+**Background color:** Select the background color of results box.

+**Border color:** Select the border color of results box.

+**Label text color:** Select the text color of labels.

+**Label background color:** Select the background color of labels section.
+The label's sections is a gradient.

+**Background color of active item:** Select the background color of item when the mouse is set over it.

-**Highlight the terms in result:** Check this option if you wish to highlight the terms that were searched, in the dynamic search results (Advanced version only).
+**In Search Page/Highlight the terms in result:** Check this option if you wish to highlight the terms that were searched, in the dynamic search results.

-**Identify the posts type in search result:** if this option is checked, each search result will be identified by type (post or page)(Advanced version only).
+**In Search Page/Identify the posts type in search result:** if this option is checked, each search result will be identified by type (post or page).

+**In Resulting Pages/Highlight the terms in result:** Check this option if you wish to highlight the terms that were searched, in the resulting pages.

 == Frequently Asked Questions ==